gravito/mstaxx/README.md

 1. Create a hosted Zone to work with KOPS.
 For this demo, we use Private Hosted Zone.
 Eg: test-aayush.com
 1. Create a S3 bucket to store configuration files.
 Eg: s3aayush.com
    * You can enable versioning
+   * Currently region is confined to us-east-1, as other regions require extra work.
 1. Use aws configure command to configure access and secret keys.

 ## Now we first install Kubectl and Kops.
 Run following commands: